kalxas/rasdaman/doc/main/02_inst-guide.rst

 =========================

-The manager front end, rascontrol, is a command-line interface used for rasdaman admin­istrat­ion.
+The manager front end, rascontrol, is a command-line interface used for rasdaman administration.
 It allows to define the whole rasdaman system configuration, including start up and shut down of server instances and user logins and rights.